JennEYoon/datasciY/README.md

-# Repository for my coding portfolio, datasciY.com.
+# Repository for my data science coding portfolio, datasciY.com.

 #### To view HTML files directly from Github, prepend the following text to your browser's URL:
 >  - https://htmlpreview.github.io/?